awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 **View more information about parameters**

 ```
-Get-SSMDocumentDescription -Name "AWS-InstallApplication" | select -ExpandProperty Parameters
+Get-SSMDocumentDescription -Name "AWS-InstallApplication" | Select -ExpandProperty Parameters
 ```

 ### Send a command using the AWS\-InstallApplication document<a name="walkthrough-powershell-install-application-send-command-aws-installapplication"></a>

-The following command installs a version of Python on your instance in unattended mode, and logs the output to a local text file on your C: drive\.
+The following command installs a version of Python on your instance in unattended mode, and logs the output to a local text file on your `C:` drive\.

 ```
+$installAppCommand = Send-SSMCommand `
+-InstanceId InstanceId `
+-DocumentName "AWS-InstallApplication" `
-$installAppCommand=Send-SSMCommand -InstanceId Instance-ID -DocumentName AWS-InstallApplication -Parameter @{'source'='https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi'; 'parameters'='/norestart /quiet /log c:\pythoninstall.txt'}
+-Parameter @{'source'='https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi'; 'parameters'='/norestart /quiet /log c:\pythoninstall.txt'}
 ```

 **Get command information per instance**
-The following command uses the Command ID to get the status of the command execution
+The following command uses the `CommandId` to get the status of the command execution\.

 ```
 Get-SSMCommandInvocation -CommandId $installAppCommand.CommandId -Details $true